mooxphp/moox/_packages/jobs/README.md

 ## Upgrading

-Coming from adrolli/filament-job-monitor, first to a `composer remove adrolli/filament-job-manager`.
-As database tables are fully compatible, Moox Jobs will proceed working after installation without loosing a single job.
+Do a `composer remove adrolli/filament-job-manager`, if installed.
+Database tables are fully compatible, Moox Jobs will proceed working after installation.

 ## Quick installation